-In effect, the process addressed first and foremost what the commuter experiences based on the user journey, with a better clarity of what would improve the commuter experience that would also benefit the organization.
+In effect, the process addressed first and foremost what the commuter experiences based on the user journey, with better clarity of what would improve the commuter experience that would also benefit the organization.

 Whilst this example is based on a marketing advertising problem, the thought process applied is not much different from evaluating the consumer’s experience through different channels and what is consumed through the journey.

 Don’t Tear Down A Building Just To Fix A Door… But Do Fix That Door